ysl-lab/CATBOSS/README.md

 2. The MATLAB wrapper for earth mover's distance calculation (https://github.com/garydoranjr/pyemd) [2,3]

 # How to run:
 1. Prepare the dataset to be analyzed in space-delimited format, with the first column being time, and the remaining columns being the variables of the dataset.
+You may also use sample data provided here for your convenience.
 2. Run CATBOSS_detectChanges.py <input_file> --lam <lambda value> --alpha <alpha value>
 (Optional: Import the change probability matrix and data files into your MATLAB workspace and run CATBOSS_slopeAnalysis.m to identify sloped segments)
 3. Import the change probability matrix and data files into your MATLAB workspace and run CATBOSS_distanceMatrix.m